CarInsurance.com Insights

 • Rollover risk: SUVs are more likely to be in a rollover accident because they’re bigger.

-• Claim rate: Large SUVs can cause more damage in an accident, which translates to pricier claims and higher insurance rates overall.
+• Claim rate: Large SUVs can cause more damage in accidents, leading to pricier claims and higher insurance rates overall.

-• Costly repairs: The expensive finishes and high-tech features on luxury SUVs are expensive to repair or replace.
+• Costly repairs: The high-tech features and expensive finishes on luxury SUVs are costly to repair or replace.

 “Larger SUVs are more expensive to insure because they are more likely to cause damage in the event of a collision,” Guiterrez says.
 “SUV drivers also usually have less driving experience than smaller car drivers, leading to more accidents.”